 This part of Ireland has been my home since 1989.
-My own cottage looks down on Lough Key and its scattering of islands where scholarly monks penned their Annals over a thousand years ago.
+My own cottage in county Roscommon looks down on Lough Key and its scattering of islands where scholarly monks penned their Annals over a thousand years ago.

 One of my favorite walks is beside the Boyle River, a tributary of the Shannon flowing into Lough Key.
 It’s a rare day when I don’t see swans, the turquoise flash of kingfishers, or a gray heron flapping across the reed-beds.

 Perfect for History Buffs

 Life is tranquil, but things weren’t always so.
 Now mainly used by pleasure craft, the river Shannon was once one of the country’s main trading routes.
 Studded with castles, abbeys, and crumbling tower-houses, its villages are scrapbooked with stories of early Christian monks and Viking raiders.

 For romantics with a passion for history, there’s always something to fire the imagination: holy wells, prehistoric tombs, and ring forts—the fairy forts of legend.
 Four years ago, archaeologists working near Lough Key discovered a “deviant burial” site going back 1,300 years.
 Two of the skeletons unearthed had large rocks wedged in their mouths.
 It’s believed some corpses were buried this way to prevent their rising from the grave to haunt the living.